-Marketing psychology, or consumer psychology that’s applied to marketing, as some calls it, is the act of anticipating buyer behaviour by understanding the cognitive biases of human beings.
-Consumers are often irrational, making decisions based largely on these innate biases.
+Marketing psychology, or consumer psychology that is applied to marketing, as some calls it, is the act of anticipating buyer behaviour by understanding the cognitive biases of human beings.
+Consumers are often irrational and emotional, making decisions based largely on these innate biases.

 To help you attract, convince and convert more prospects with your marketing, I’ve painstakingly compiled the top 20 best marketing psychology principles that you can use to improve your marketing campaigns.
+Over the years, many successful marketers have used these strategies to great effect, and you can too!
 By always checking against this infographic each time you plan your strategy, you can learn how each of these principles influences consumer behaviour, and incorporate them into your larger marketing strategy, or use them to improve your marketing campaigns, hence driving leads and sales to your brand.
-So go ahead, clip this monster infographic for reference later – you can download it below.
-Email me at firstname.lastname@example.org if you need a higher resolution copy.

 Need additional resources on marketing psychology?
 Here’s an amazing list of resources from Neil Patel.